vgs-samples/vgs-collect-examples/examples/v2/multiplexing/README.md

 2. `Copy` and `Paste` the content of an `multiplexing.html` file into you application.

-3. Change link below to your personal VGS Collect library link.
+3. Change link below to the latest VGS Collect library link.
 You can find it at VGS Collect page of [VGS Dashboard](https://dashboard.verygoodsecurity.com/)

 ```html
 <script src="https://js.verygoodvault.com/vgs-collect/<version>/vgs-collect.js"></script>